Brayden Schenn: International play

 Schenn started his Hockey Canada career by representing Saskatchewan at the 2007 Canada Winter Games in Whitehorse, Yukon, where his team finished seventh.
 During the 2007–08 season, Schenn played for Canada West at the 2008 World U-17 Hockey Challenge, where he was the leading scorer.
 After his season with Brandon was over, Schenn played with Team Canada at the 2008 IIHF World U18 Championships in Kazan, Russia, as one of five 16-year-olds, capturing a gold medal.
 He tallied 1 goal and 2 assists in 7 games in the tournament.
 During the summer, he also competed in the 2008 Ivan Hlinka Memorial Tournament, earning another gold medal in the Czech Republic.
 Schenn served as an alternate captain at the Hlinka Memorial Tournament, and recorded six points (two goals and four assists) in four games.

 During the 2008–09 season, Schenn was invited to Team Canada's tryout camp for the 2009 World Junior Championships, but did not make the final squad.
 Schenn was invited to Hockey Canada's summer evaluation camp in August 2009, and also to the December selection camp for the 2010 World Junior Championships.
 He made the team and competed in the tournament that was hosted in his home province of Saskatchewan.
 Schenn won a silver medal with Canada, after they lost the gold medal game in overtime to the American team.

 When the Kings returned Schenn to the WHL in December 2010, it allowed him to try out for Canada's team at the 2011 World Junior Hockey Championships.
 Schenn made the team after the December selection camp, and was selected as one of the alternate captains.
 In Canada's preliminary round game against the Czech Republic, Schenn was named player of the game.
 Against Norway, Schenn tied Canada's record for goals in a single game (held by Mario Lemieux and Simon Gagné) with four.
 He also added an assist to finish the game with five points.
 In Canada's gold medal loss to Russia, Schenn scored a goal and added an assist.
 He recorded 18 points in the tournament, tying Canada's all-time record for a single tournament, set by Dale McCourt in 1977.
 After the tournament, Schenn was the tournament's top scorer, and was named to the media All-Star team for the event.
 The IIHF Directorate named him Best Forward and Tournament MVP.
 Canada's coaching staff selected him as one of the team's top three players for the tournament.
 At the end of the tournament, it was revealed that Schenn had been playing with a separated shoulder he suffered during Canada's quarter-final victory against Switzerland.

 Personal life

 Schenn was born in Saskatoon, Saskatchewan, to Jeff and Rita Schenn.
-His older brother, Luke, is a defenceman for the Toronto Maple Leafs.
+His older brother, Luke, is a defenceman for the Winnipeg Jets.
 They have two younger sisters, Madison and Macy.